AlexanderDesmond/NuttyFriends/README.md

 # Nutty Friends!

-A story-based augmented reality app created to increase awareness of and consumption of nuts amongst young people.
+A story-based augmented reality game created to increase awareness of and consumption of nuts amongst young people.

+## Video

 ## Technology